nokia/RED/docs/help/user_guide/diagnostics.md

 RED is using small python script `robot_session_server.py` as a bridge between the IDE itself and your **Robot Framework** installation.
-This is needed for various reasons: checking RF version so that files are accordingly, generating library documentations, running **RfLint** , providing variables from python files and so on.
+This is needed for various reasons: checking RF version so that files are validated accordingly, generating library documentations, running **RfLint** , providing variables from python files and so on.

 Sometimes when diagnosing problems with RED it may be desirable to take a look at operations performed by `robot_session_server.py` process.
 By default this